alphagov/monitoring-doc/documentation/architecture/decisions/0005-deploying-prometheus-to-private-networks-in-aws.md

 ## Context

 We are looking to offer prometheus to non-PaaS teams.
-The existing infrastructure will be run by another team (called "client team" in this document), but we will provide one or more prometheus servers which will will be responsible for gathering metrics from the underlying infrastructure.
+The infrastructure to be monitored will be run by another team (called "client team" in this document), but we will provide one or more prometheus servers which will will be responsible for gathering metrics from the underlying infrastructure.

 Longer term, we are aiming to provide prometheus as a service to multiple environments across multiple programmes.